christinepuri/Group6/README.md

 Oneil Anderson

 ### Project Overview:
-Our project will analyze movies throughout history.
-Using the datasets at our disposal, we will identify the variables that relate to oscar performance of actors/actresses/directors and writers.
+Our project analyzed movies throughout history.
+Using the datasets at our disposal, we identified the variables that relate to oscar performance of actors/actresses/directors and writers.
 We will use machine learning models to help predict outcomes of the oscars and address the following questions:

 - Why do certain genres outperform others?
 - What factors influence movie nominations?